 Horticulturalists at the time believed nothing of beauty would be able to grow on chalk.
 This began a mission for Frederick: to prove these critics wrong.
-Expeditions of specialist collectors were sent out to China and the Himalayas, as plants in these areas thrive in alkaline chalk soil.
-Frederick himself worked from 1900 to 1910 collecting plants.
-Work on this site began slow and was further delayed as war broke out.
+Frederick co-sponsored plant hunters, along with other collectors such as the Rothschilds and Messels to China and the Himalayas.
+Plants in these areas thrive in alkaline chalk soil.
+Frederick had minor success in horse racing until 1914.

 After this wartime experience, Stern campaigned to improve the provision of Rabbis on the front line, providing services for soldiers.
 The Jewish Chronicle on 9th May, 1919, reports that Stern spoke with young Jews serving in the army, all of whom complained about the lack of Rabbis.
 This provoked Frederick to act to raise the status of Rabbis, attracting more men to join the ministry and improve the education of British Jews.